-To this end, proceed as follows:
+To this end, for each property,

-- (i) Perform different abstractions for each of the two properties. - (ii) For each property, - (a) Define the relevant auxiliary variables a_i and the associated abstraction expressions $e_i(\ldots \text{ concrete variables }\ldots)$. - (b) Lift the initial state predicate I defined above to its abstracted predicate [I], as defined in Definition 5.11. - (c) Lift the transition relation predicate R defined above to its abstracted version [R]. - (d) From [I] and [R], formally derive the Kripke structure of the abstracted system. - (e) Evaluating the Kripke structure, give an informal argument why the property is satisfied.
+- 1. Define the relevant auxiliary variables a_i and the associated abstraction expressions $e_i(\dots$ concrete variables...). - 2.
+Lift the initial state predicate I defined above to its abstracted predicate [I], as defined in Definition 5.11. - 3.
+Lift the transition relation predicate R defined above to its abstracted version [R]. - 4.
+From [I] and [R], formally derive the Kripke structure of the abstracted system. - 5.
+Evaluating the Kripke structure, give an informal argument why the property is satisfied.

-6.3 Discussion
+7.3 Discussion

-Modelling formalisms where all parallel components fire transitions simultaneously in zero time, as soon as their trigger conditions are fulfilled are called synchronous; it is also said that they implement the true parallelism paradigm.
+Modelling formalisms where all parallel components fire transitions simultaneously in zero time, as soon as their trigger conditions are fulfilled are called synchronous;

+it is also said that they implement the true parallelism paradigm.
 They are appropriate for modelling multi-core systems or distributed systems where different tasks can perform computation steps in a truly simultaneous way.
 Since parallelism is basically expressed by logical conjunction, the model deadlocks as soon as racing conditions occur: If one action or several actions executed by simultaneous transitions try to write different values to the same variable, say $\alpha = \{(x, 5), (x, 6)\}$, this leads to a logical contradiction, such as $x' = 5 \land x' = 6$.
 As a consequence, the transition relation predicate has no solution, and the system is blocked.
 As a consequence, models containing racing conditions are not allowed.

-In contrast to true parallelism, formalisms using interleaving semantics do not block in presence of racing conditions: These semantics stipulate that no two events - say $e_1 ={def} x := 5$; $e_2 ={def} x := 6$; may happen simultaneously, but are always causally related.
+In contrast to true parallelism, formalisms using interleaving semantics do not block in presence of racing conditions: These semantics stipulate that no two events - say $e_1 ={\text{def}} x := 5$; $e_2 ={\text{def}} x := 6$; may happen simultaneously, but are always causally related.
 So either e_1 happens before e_2 or vice versa, and you get the result of the event that has been executed last.
 This paradigm corresponds to quasi-parallel execution of events.
 It is only applicable if it can be assured that events are atomic.
 This is not the case, for example, if assignments to wide integers or floats are made, which need two memory bus transfers for one assignments: as consequence, two "interleaved" assignments may lead to a result where the upper word contains the value of the first assignment while the lower word contains the value of the second assignment or the other way round.
 If these situations have to be taken into account, it is better to use synchronous semantics and disallow racing conditions, because the atomicity assumption of interleaving semantics is not justified.